loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/continuous-promotion/README.md

 ### Forgejo runner registration

 In the `vind` self-contained path, the bootstrap script uses Forgejo offline registration.
-It registers a repo-scoped runner from inside the Forgejo pod with `forgejo forgejo-cli actions register`, stores the shared 40-character hex secret in `act-runner-offline-registration`, and the runner init container recreates `/data/.runner` with `forgejo-runner create-runner-file` when needed.
+It registers a repo-scoped runner from inside the Forgejo pod with `forgejo forgejo-cli actions register`, stores the shared 40-character hex secret in `forgejo-runner-offline-registration`, and the runner init container recreates `/data/.runner` with `forgejo-runner create-runner-file` when needed.

 If the Secret is missing, re-run bootstrap or recreate it manually: